evangambit/JsonOfCounties/README.md

 # County-level Data

-This is a working repository of data broken down by US county.
+This is a repository of various data, broken down by US county.

-While most of this repositoory is dedicated to providing the data and code that we used to produce the final dataset, the dataset itself is simply states.json.
+While most of this repository is dedicated to providing the data and code that I used to produce the final dataset, the dataset itself is simply "states.json".

 An example entry:

 ```JavaScript
 {